 The IEEE 802 LMSC meets in-person during in-person Plenary Sessions.
 At the discretion of the Chair, between Plenary Sessions, meetings via electronic means may be scheduled.

-Procedure for limiting the length of the IEEE 802 sponsor meetings
+Procedure for limiting the length of the IEEE 802 LMSC meetings

 The reports from the Working Groups and Technical Advisory Groups should deal primarily with issues related to IEEE 802 LMSC as a whole or inter-group coordination.
 Reports of those items that will be covered in the plenary meeting should be minimized.